nella17/NYCU-Intro-NP-2022/Homework/2/README.md

 The protocol message format used by DNS servers is defined in [RFC 1035](https://www.rfc-editor.org/rfc/rfc1035) and section 2 of [RFC 3596](https://www.rfc-editor.org/rfc/rfc3596).

 :::success
 In this homework, you only need to implement standard queries and responses.
-You do not need to consider the situation when OPCODE and RD are not 0.
+You do not need to consider the situation when OPCODE is not 0.
 :::